KaranAulakh/Hangman/README.md

 Code Structure:
-main.cpp: The entry point of the game. gameState.cpp / gameState.h: Contains the game logic and state management. gameDisplay.cpp / gameDisplay.h: Manages the user interface and interactions.
+main.cpp: The entry point of the game. gameState.cpp & gameState.h: Contains the game logic and state management. gameDisplay.cpp & gameDisplay.h: Manages the user interface and interactions.

-Feel free to fork the repository and make improvements!
-If you have any suggestions or bug reports, open an issue or a pull request.